Queen Elizabeth II tests positive for covid, is experiencing ‘mild cold like symptoms,’ palace says

 Her Majesty also received Major General Eldon Millar as he takes up the role as the new Defence Services Secretary. pic.twitter.com/8QQ064VzCP

 Charles tested positive on Feb.
 10. He had met with the queen two days before the test.
 Then, on Feb.
-14, Clarence House confirmed that Charles’s wife Camilla had tested positive for the coronavirus.
+14, officials at Clarence House, the prince’s official residence, confirmed that Charles’s wife Camilla had tested positive for the coronavirus.

+Clarence House, which has been more open about health matters than Buckingham Palace, has confirmed the vaccination status of both Charles and Camilla — they each have had two initial shots and a booster.
+Many royal watchers believe the queen has also had those three shots.

 It has been a painful year for the queen and her family.
 Her grandson Prince Harry and his wife Meghan, Duchess of Sussex, told Oprah Winfrey in March that they felt the palace was especially out-of-touch on issues such as mental health and racism.
 In April, after a short illness, the queen’s husband of 73 years, Prince Philip, died — and the queen was forced to sit alone at the funeral because of covid restrictions.